thexande/pokedex/README.md

 * You can use a raw database driver, a query builder, or an ORM for your database connection.
 A query builder, such as Knex, is recommended.
 * Deploy your work

-## Mockups
+## WIREFRAMES

-You can use these mockups as a reference.
-Your design does not have to exactly match, but it should look as good or better than the mockups:
+You can use these mockups/wireframes as a reference.
+Your design does not have to exactly match, but it should look as good or preferably BETTER than the mockups:

 ## TRAINERS INDEX